 It could be that the profitability of the plans is to blame – perhaps this type of tariff doesn’t make enough money to warrant the major telcos’ attention.
 It could be the fact that their marketing teams already struggle to articulate value in the long list of prepaid and postpaid plans they have available.
 Many people, for example, are not even clear on the differences between prepaid and postpaid.
 Whatever the reason, the phone companies don’t usually talk about the PAYG segment.
 That doesn’t mean you shouldn’t be considering them.

 PAYG plans appeal to those who need only very limited access to a phone to make a call or send an SMS.
 Typically we recommend them to people who want to make just one call a day.
 In some ways, PAYG all boils down to these three things:

 - Do you just make one call a day ?:

 It’s critical you’re clear on this point.
-Go back through the history on your phone and check.
-The rates are low on PAYG plans.
+If you’re not sure, it’s probably worth going back through your call history on your phone, and checking.
+The rates for the calls you make are low on PAYG plans.
 But, don’t ignore the information you have available to you just because you want one of these plans.
-If your history says you make more than one call a day, this is not the right plan for you!
+If your history says you make more than one call a day, then a PAYG plan is probably not the right plan for you!
 I write for a phone plan comparison site.
 I advise people on how to get the right plan.
 I tried a PAYG plan because I felt like I didn’t make many calls and I wanted to save some money.
 It turned out that I ended up paying more for my PAYG plan than if I’d spent $30 on an unlimited plan from a smaller phone company.